Holiday Break: "The Grim Reaper" - Nate Boone Craft

 And they were a little thin doors.

-And he helped some people train and so forth.
+he had some people trained and so forth.

-I was like, he got trained to put him him in with me.
+I was like, he got trained to put him in with me.

 It was at this point in Nate's life when his criminal activities had reached an all-time high, and there was no turning back.